IDayanandJagtap/blogin-frontend/next.md

     -#### Fonts and Quick ui fixes for prod ready app.

+    -##### Replace the param id with title so that it will be easy to understand which post we are loading!

 #Immediately :

         - See the responsiveness mainly font-sizes .
         - Home screen posts fix.
         - All components links fix(footer, userdrawer)

+#Currently :

+        -See the detailed post ... we can't load the post which is not present in the posts state array